Distance education: Radio and television

 The rapid spread of film in the 1920s and radio in the 1930s led to proposals to use it for distance education.
 By 1938, at least 200 city school systems, 25 state boards of education, and many colleges and universities broadcast educational programs for public schools.
 One line of thought was to use radio as a master teacher.

 Experts in given fields broadcast lessons for pupils within the many schoolrooms of the public school system, asking questions, suggesting readings, making assignments, and conducting tests.
 This mechanizes education and leaves the local teacher only the tasks of preparing for the broadcast and keeping order in the classroom.

 The first large-scale implementation of radio for distance education took place in 1937 in Chicago.
 During a three-week school closure implemented in response to a polio outbreak that the city was experiencing, superintendent of Chicago Public Schools William Johnson and assistant superintendent Minnie Fallon implemented a program of distance learning that provided the city's elementary school students with instruction through radio broadcasts.

 A typical setup came in Kentucky in 1948 when John Wilkinson Taylor, president of the University of Louisville, teamed up with NBC to use radio as a medium for distance education.
 The chairman of the Federal Communications Commission endorsed the project and predicted that the "college-by-radio" would put "American education 25 years ahead".
 The university was owned by the city, and local residents would pay the low tuition rates, receive their study materials in the mail, and listen by radio to live classroom discussions that were held on campus.
 Physicist Daniel Q. Posin also was a pioneer in the field of distance education when he hosted a televised course through DePaul University.

 Charles Wedemeyer of the University of Wisconsin–Madison also promoted new methods.
 From 1964 to 1968, the Carnegie Foundation funded Wedemeyer's Articulated Instructional Media Project (AIM) which brought in a variety of communications technologies aimed at providing learning to an off-campus population.
 The radio courses faded away in the 1950s.
 Many efforts to use television along the same lines proved unsuccessful, despite heavy funding by the Ford Foundation.

-From 1970 to 1972 the Coordinating Commission for Higher Education in California funded Project Outreach to study the potential of tele-courses.
-The study included the University of California, California State University, and community colleges.
-This study led to coordinated instructional systems legislation allowing the use of public funds for non-classroom instruction and paved the way for the emergence of tele-courses as the precursor to the online courses and programs of today.
-The Coastline Community Colleges, The Dallas County Community College District, and Miami Dade Community College led the way.
-The Adult Learning Service of the US Public Broadcasting Service came into being and the "wrapped" series, and individually produced tele-course for credit became a significant part of the history of distance education and online learning.